 DA PAM 40-501 9-3b(2)(c) requires reporting of new noise-related injury cases, using the positive Significant Threshold Shift (STS) report, at least quarterly.
 The percent new cases identifies the incidence of hearing health injuries at a given installation.
 The AHP goal for military new cases is less than 3%.
-AHP-E had a new case rate of 4.64% for November 2021, a setback from October 2021.
+AHP-E had a new case rate of 4.36% for December 2021, a slight decrease from November 2021.
 AHP-E injury rates for military personnel are even with the active component average and ranks third of the four Regional Health Commands.
-More concerning is the upward trend noted over the past 12 months.
+The past quarter numbers were an improvement over the previous 2 quarters, and have flattened the overall 12-month trend.